 The term “French Drain” comes from an American farmer named Henry French, who wrote the book on surface drainage in the mid 1800’s.
-A french drain is (in essence) a very old (yet extremely reliable) farming technique.
+A french drain is (in essence) a very old, yet extremely reliable, farming technique.
 Zero-pitch pits are long narrow pits with next to no pitch in either direction.
 These pits were dug approximately 3ft deep into the ground, and lined with handmade clay drainage tile.
-French drains (by design) have the ability to naturally redirect ground or surface water to other locations, and strictly by the force of gravity.
-In the past, clay tiles we’re used, but in this age we utilize the more robust “weeping tile” coil.
-This coil is installed into the long, narrow 3ft deep trench and isolated at both sides with filtercloth.
+By design, french drains (by design) have the ability to naturally redirect ground or surface water to other locations, and strictly by the force of gravity.
+In the past, clay tiles we’re used, but in this age, we utilize the more robust “weeping tile” coil.
+This coil is installed into the long, narrow 3 ft deep trench and isolated at both sides with filtercloth.
 Once the pitch of weeping tile is adequate, ¾” gravel is then installed onto the weeping tile coil, and 4″ of topsoil is installed.
-Proper french drain and drywell installations should (when vegetation grows back post-excavation) have a zero visibility factor above grade.
+Proper french drain and drywell installations should (when vegetation grows back post-excavation) have a zero-visibility factor above grade.
 These systems operate underground, are gravity fed and are near permanent drainage fixtures.

 One of the first things we want to consider is whether a dry well will work in the chosen location.
 The proper method to check whether a drywell will work to drain storm water runoff is a percolation test.
 To begin the test, we dig a 4ft deep hole in the location you deem most realistic.
 Essentially, if the hole fills in with groundwater, then the groundwater table is too high for a dry well to be used in that location (because it won’t drain).
 If no groundwater fills the pit, then we pour approximately 5 gallons of water into the hole.
 If the water level drops at 3 minutes/per inch (or faster), it is a satisfactory location for drywell characteristics.
 If the water drains very slowly (or the pit remains full of water for a long time with no perceptible drop in level) the drywell will not operate properly in that location.
 General rule of thumb, the flat bottom base of the dry well needs to be at least 2 feet above the seasonal high groundwater level.